Sunday, December 15, 2019

 Add back the sausages, onions and peppers along with the parsley and lemon pieces.
 Add the juice from the lime.
 Add enough water to come almost up to the top of the ingredients.
 Cover and simmer on low for an hour

 After an hour add the cannellini beans.
-Cover and cook for another hour.
+Cover and cook for a half hour.
 The chili should look like this -

 ENJOY!!!